Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 What does the Proxy Data Adapter do?
 Basically, it exposes the Data Adapter interface through TCP sockets.
 In other words, it offers a Network Protocol, which any remote counterpart can implement to behave as a Lightstreamer Data Adapter.
 This means you can write a remote Data Adapter in C, in PHP, or in COBOL (?!?), provided that you have access to plain TCP sockets.

 But - here is some magic - if your remote Data Adapter is based on .NET, you can forget about direct socket programming, and leverage a ready-made library that exposes a higher level <b>.NET interface</b>.
-So, you will simply have to implement this .NET interface.
+So, you will simply have to implement this .NET interface.<br>
 Ok, let's recap...
 The Proxy Data Adapter converts from a Java interface to TCP sockets.
 The .NET library converts from TCP sockets to a .NET interface.
 Clear enough?

 ## Creating the C# Data Adapter ##

 Let's start with C#.
 Feel free to skip this section if you are only interested in the Visual Basic example (we will replicate the same comments on the code).<br>

 We should implement two classes.
-One (which we will call <b>DataAdapterLauncher</b>) contains the application's <b>Main<b> and initializes the DataProviderServer (the provided piece of code that implements the Network Protocol).
+One (which we will call <b>DataAdapterLauncher</b>) contains the application's <b>Main</b> and initializes the DataProviderServer (the provided piece of code that implements the Network Protocol).
 The other (which we will call <b>HelloWorldAdapter</b>) implements the actual Adapter interface.

 - Create a new C# project (we used Microsoft's [Visual C# Express Edition](http://www.microsoft.com/express/)).
 - From the "New Project..." wizard, choose the "Console Application" template.
 Let's use "adapter_csharp" as the project name.
-- From the "Solution Explorer", delete the default Program.cs, then add a reference to the Lightstreamer .NET library: go to the "Browse" tab of the "Add Reference" dialog and point to the DotNetAdapter_N2.dll file, which you can find in the "Lightstreamer\DOCS-SDKs\sdk_adapter_dotnet\lib\dotnet_2.0" folder of your Lightstreamer installation.
+- From the "Solution Explorer", delete the default Program.cs, then add a reference to the Lightstreamer .NET library: go to the "Browse" tab of the "Add Reference" dialog and point to the DotNetAdapter_N2.dll file, which you can find in the "Lightstreamer\DOCS-SDKs\sdk_adapter_dotnet\lib\" folder of your Lightstreamer installation.

 ### DataAdapterLauncher ###